-The crazy thing is that I’m not particularly attracted to the guy; I’m just bored and forty– wiped out from a decade of mothering and the complacency of a stable, happy marriage (not to mention wide hormonal fluctuations.)
+The crazy thing is that I’m not particularly attracted to the guy; I’m just bored and thirty-something–wiped out from a decade of mothering and the complacency of a stable, happy marriage (not to mention wide hormonal fluctuations.)

 “Why is that man holding up a stop sign, Mommy?”

-An inquiry from the back seat puts me behind the wheel of the mini-van again.
-I press on the brake while internally chastising myself for the whole imagined affair.
+An inquiry from the back seat puts me behind the wheel of a mini-van.
+I press on the brake and chastise myself for the imaginary affair.

-The construction worker holding up the sign in question assessed the situation without a moment’s hesitation– jogged across the wet road to the fallen cone, kicked it into the air, and with one fell swoop of his work boot, set it back into place.
+The construction worker holding up the stop sign assessed the situation without a moment’s hesitation– jogged across the wet road to the fallen cone, kicked it in the air, and with one fell swoop of his work boot, set it back into place.

 Before he could turn his sign to “Slow,” I was off on another fantasy, hoping that as I drove past, there was actually a decent looking younger man under all that bright yellow gear.